 The GHD travel hairdryer features 2 speeds and heats, cool shot and a GHD hair safeguard.
 The cord is over 1.5m, it has universal voltage and comes with an attractive branded bag.

 GHD regularly brings out seasonal editions of this product featuring different colours and bag types.

-A great value option the Remington Travel Hair Dryer D1500 On the Go carries some power with 2000W and has a foldable handle.
+A great value option, the Remington Travel Hair Dryer D2000 On the Go carries some power with 2000W and has a foldable handle.
 It has two heat settings, two-speed settings and comes with a compact diffuser.

 This Remington D1500 travel hair dryer includes a non-removable nozzle or concentrator for a smooth finish.
-The cord is 1.8m, a nice length, weights 450 grams and has worldwide voltage.
+The cord is 1.8m, a nice length weighs 450 grams and has worldwide voltage.

 A best seller, the Remington D3010 is a 2000W dryer with 2 speeds and 3 temperature settings.
 Its big advantage is ceramic ionic technology and its cool shot – great for those of us prone to frizz.
 This Remington hair dryer has an eco setting which uses considerably less power.
 It has a concentrator nozzle but no diffuser.

 The downside is that the Remington D3010 travel hair dryer does not have a folding handle and it weighs slightly more than the average travel hair dryer at 600grams.
 However, it is sleeker in appearance than the Remington D1500 and the D2400.
 It also has a 1.8m cord.